-Proposers must also submit an electronic copy of their RFP response, with their hardcopy RFP response Package.
-The file must be on a disk or USB flash drive and enclosed with the sealed original hardcopy of the RFP response.
-The electronic copy must be in a single file (PDF) format, and shall be an exact scanned image of the original hard copy Exhibit A - RFP Response Packet, and all additional documentation stated in the "Required Documentation and Submittals" section of Exhibit A.

-- 6. All costs required for the preparation and submission of an RFP response shall be borne by the Proposer. - 7.
+- 3. Any RFP response received after that time or date, or at a place other than the stated address cannot be considered.
+All RFP responses must be received and time stamped at the stated email address by the time designated.
+The Authority's timestamp shall be considered the official timepiece for the purpose of establishing the actual receipt of RFP responses.
+The Authority will reply to the Proposer's e-mail submission upon receipt of an RFP response. - 4.
+The email subject line must contain "UMRWA No. 23-02 Forest Projects Plan (Phase 1)." - 5.
+Proposers are to submit one (1) original electronic RFP response (Exhibit A RFP Response Packet), including all additional documentation included in Exhibit A, all with original ink signatures.
+RFP responses are to be sent as one (1) combined .pdf file. - 6.
+All costs required for the preparation and submission of an RFP response shall be borne by the Proposer. - 7.
 Proposer expressly acknowledges that it is aware that if a false claim is knowingly submitted (as the terms "claim" and "knowingly" are defined in the California False Claims Act, Cal.
-Gov. Code, §12650 et seq.), the Authority will be entitled to civil remedies set forth in the California False Claim Act. - 8.
-The RFP response shall remain open to acceptance and is irrevocable for a period of 90 days, unless otherwise specified in the RFP documents. - 9.
+Gov. Code, §12650 et seq.), the Authority will be entitled to civil remedies set forth in the California False Claim Act.

+- 8. The RFP response shall remain open to acceptance and is irrevocable for a period of 90 days, unless otherwise specified in the RFP documents. - 9.
 It is understood that the Authority reserves the right to reject any or all RFP responses.